stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.fields/ifieldupdatecultureprovider/_index.md

 ---
+title: Aspose::Words::Fields::IFieldUpdateCultureProvider interface
-title: IFieldUpdateCultureProvider
+linktitle: IFieldUpdateCultureProvider
 second_title: Aspose.Words for C++ API Reference
-description: When implemented, provides a CultureInfo object that should be used during the update of a particular field.
+description: Aspose::Words::Fields::IFieldUpdateCultureProvider interface.
+When implemented, provides a CultureInfo object that should be used during the update of a particular field in C++.
 type: docs
 weight: 1561
 url: /cpp/aspose.words.fields/ifieldupdatecultureprovider/